mattbrown319/rise/_posts/2105-08-24-Best-Robot.md

 The kid in _A.I._ looked just like everyone else.

-The Tyrant and customers don't seem me as an individual.
+The Tyrant and customers don't see me as an individual.

 In _Blade Runner_, Rachel didn’t know she was a replicant.